Calvin Tankman

-Christopher Heyward III, better known by the ring name Calvin Tankman, is an American professional wrestler, currently performing on the independent circuit.
-He is known for his tenures with Major League Wrestling, IWA Mid-South, Wild Championship Wrestling Outlaws, AAW Wrestling and Black Label Pro.
+Christopher Heyward III, better known by the ring name Calvin Tankman, is an American semi professional wrestler, currently performing on the independent circuit.
+He is best known for his tenures with Major League Wrestling (MLW), IWA Mid-South (IWA), and Wild Championship Wrestling Outlaws (WCWO).

 Professional wrestling career

 IWA Mid-South (2016–2020)

 One of his first matches as a professional wrestler was at IWA Mid-South's 20th Anniversary Show on October 6, 2016, where he competed in a 20-man rumble match against other superstars such as the winner Randi West, Ian Rotten and Trey Miguel.
 Heyward is known for his tenure with IWA Mid-South, where he was a former IWA Mid-South Heavyweight Champion, title which he won at IWA Mid-South Spring Heat 2018 on April 12 after defeating Mance Warner.
 At IWA Mid-South A Hard Day's Night on January 19, 2018, he unsuccessfully defended Eddie Kingston and Homicide's IWA Mid-South Tag Team Championship alone against Unfortunate Pairing (Elliott Paul and Pat Monix) in a 2-on-1 handicap match, being still unknown if he was recognized champion or not.
 He did have another successful defense alongside at Homicide IWA Mid-South Simply The Best 11 December 14, 2017, against Jake Parnell and Shane Mercer.
 His last appearance for IWA was at IWA Mid-South Card Subject To Change on December 19, 2020, where he fell short to Vincent Nothing.